exercism/v3/languages/clojure/exercises/concept/basic-functions/.doc/hints.md

 Remember to use prefix notation with the '+' function.

-### 3. Create a function that takes and argument and calls function defined in (2) with it
+### 3. Create a function that takes an argument and calls the function defined in (2) with it

 Remember, you can invoke a function you defined the same way you invoke other functions- by putting its name as the first argument of a Clojure form and letting the Clojure compile evalute it!